faniasv/game-projectnevernight-ver1.0/README.md

 Welcome to Nevernight Project Ver 1.0!
 This is 2d game made in Unity.

 ## 🎮 About Game
-In Nevernight, you play as Ava, a woman suffer from burnout and insomnia.
+In Nevernight, you play as Ava, a woman suffer from insomnia and overthinking.
 You journey through a surreal city inside her mind called Atheris, divided into "districts" that represent different parts of her brain.
 The game uses this setting to tell a story about mental exhaustion and the process of find peace by letting go, rather than try to control every thought.

 ## 🕹️ How to Play
 - Use Left Click to click and drop